Back to top

 1. Sign up for emergency alerts: Visit CalAlerts.org to sign up for alerts in your area.
 Consider signing up for alerts in an older loved one’s area too.

+Even with preparation, emergencies can leave you facing new challenges, from finding shelter, replacing essentials, and restoring services, to taking care of your health and emotional well-being.
 Emergency recovery focuses on providing immediate support and access to necessary services after a disaster.
 The first step for survivors in many emergencies is through the Federal Emergency Management Agency, or FEMA.
 FEMA is usually on the ground quickly to help emergency survivors.
-You can immediately apply for disaster assistance, which covers needs like temporary housing assistance, replacement or repair of vehicles and personal property, and medical and dental costs.
+Recovery takes time, but you can take it one step at a time with help from federal, state, and local resources.

 2. Make a disaster-ready plan: Create a list of contact information you may need; decide where to meet if you’re separated from loved ones; practice your plan.